-Governing bodies and proprietors must ensure that they comply with their duties under legislation.
-They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are effective and comply with the law at all times.
+Trustees must ensure that they comply with their duties under legislation, some of which are delegated to Local Advisory Bodies.
+They must also have regard to this guidance to ensure that the policies, procedures and training in their academies are effective and comply with the law at all times.
+Having a senior board level (or equivalent) lead to take leadership responsibility for the organisation's safeguarding arrangements.
 The nominated governor for child protection is: